paketo-buildpacks/paketo-website/content/docs/buildpacks/nodejs.md

 ### NPM Start Command
 As part of the build process, the Node.js CNB determines a start command for your app.
 The start command differs depending on which package management tooling the Node.js CNB uses.
-If the Node.js CNB uses `npm` to install packages, the start command is `npm start`.
+If the Node.js CNB uses `npm` or `yarn` to install packages, the start command is generated from the contents of `package.json`.

 ## Package Management with Yarn